Iron Mountain Incorporated [IRM] stock Initiated by Barclays analyst, price target now $58

 IRM stock trade performance evaluation

-Iron Mountain Incorporated [IRM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.76.
-With this latest performance, IRM shares dropped by -7.57% in over the last four-week period, additionally sinking by -3.60% over the last 6 months – not to mention a rise of 1.11% in the past year of trading.
+Iron Mountain Incorporated [IRM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.74.
+With this latest performance, IRM shares gained by 0.28% in over the last four-week period, additionally plugging by 5.13% over the last 6 months – not to mention a rise of 5.85% in the past year of trading.

 Iron Mountain Incorporated [IRM]: An insightful look at the core fundamentals